macktastick/theta-hackathon-entry-2024/Writerside/topics/How-We-Built-It.md

 ##### OpenSea API

-For cross-community matches, we leverage the publicly available OpenSea API for data related to Polygon NFTs.
+For cross-community matches, we leverage the [OpenSea API](https://docs.opensea.io/reference/api-overview) for data related to Polygon NFTs.

 ---